 The Horserace Betting Levy Board (HBLB) is a UK statutory body that was established by the Betting Levy Act 1961.
 It operates in accordance with the provisions of the Betting, Gaming and Lotteries Act 1963 (as amended).
-It is a non-departmental public body (NDPB), and its sponsoring Government department is the Department for Culture, Media and Sport.
+It is a non-departmental public body (NDPB), and its sponsoring Government department is the Department for Digital, Culture, Media and Sport.

 Unlike some NDPBs, HBLB receives no central Government grant-in-aid and no National Lottery funding.
 Instead, it is required by the Act to collect a statutory levy from the horseracing business of bookmakers and the successor company to the Tote.